InnerEthics™ & Right Relationship

 When we begin to widen our view to see and honor a web-like context of relationships, we speak and act more ethically.

-What is the InnerEthics™ model and how is it different?
+What is the InnerEthics™ model?

 The InnerEthics™ model is the only psychological ethics model I know of that addresses two essential aspects of ethical discernment and behavior.

 - The basics of ethics, transference, and countertransference that are fundamental to ethical professional practice, with an emphasis on learning about relational ethics and our own motivations when we are in a responsible role, in order to prevent client harm and increase client benefit.

 - The unique ethical territory of understanding and working skillfully in a relational, self-reflective context with clients who are in profound and extraordinary states of consciousness.

 Two terms that describe this model are “Inner Ethics” and “Right Relationship.”